h2oai/h2o-2/h2o-docs/source/datascience/deeplearning.rst

     traditional gradient descent for convex functions.
 The method relies on gradient information at various points to build a polynomial approximation that minimizes the residuals in fewer iterations of the descent.
+    This parameter is only active if adaptive learning rate is disabled.

 **input dropout ratio**